'Description begins in the writer's imagination, but should finish in the reader's.' - Stephen King

 Additional daily lessons in grammar, punctuation, spelling and handwriting ensure the children have the prerequisite skills to write neatly, accurately and concisely.

 All children are set English homework - this includes SPaG and spellings to learn.
-Children are tested on these spellings and are encouraged to practise them regulary.
+Children are tested on these spellings and are encouraged to practise them regularly.
 To reach expected standards in writing, children are required to spell specific words correctly (please see home-school diaries).
 If you are unfamiliar with any terms relating to SPaG, please use the provided links.